liamzdenek/ferment-ai/README.md

 ## Key Features

-- **Declarative Configuration** using AWS CDK constructs for clear, composable system definitions
+- **Declarative Configuration** using AWS CDK-style constructs for clear, composable system definitions
 - **Real-Time Streaming** of all agent interactions for complete transparency
 - **Workflow-Based Architecture** with tasks and defined relationships
 - **Journal System** that executes workflows and maintains authoritative state